Showing posts with label mosquitoes. Show all posts

 1969~ Summer 1969 Killeen, Texas

-A total of thirteen people traveling in a pickup truck with a camper shell attached to the top of the bed of the truck.
+A total of 13 people are traveling in a pickup truck with a camper shell mounted on the truck bed.

-The family was taking their daughter and their granddaughter to be with her husband who was station in the army at Fort Hood
+The family was taking their daughter and granddaughter to be with her husband, who was stationed at Fort Hood in the Army.

-The truck was full of everything the family needed to make the trip, food, & clothing.
+The truck was full of everything the family needed for the trip: food & clothing.

 The daughter had brought several boxes with her.

-A full size mattress was placed on the bed of the truck.
-The father and son-in-law took turns driving only stopping to eat and to use the restrooms.
+A full-size mattress was placed on the truck's bed.
+The father and son-in-law took turns driving, stopping only to eat and use the restrooms.

 The women took care of the children and food.

-Killeen is a city in Bell County Texas, southwest of Waco.
-Killeen is a ranching, village and is a cotton region, which houses Fort Hood Military Base.
+Killeen is a city in Bell County, Texas, southwest of Waco.
+Killeen is a ranching village in a cotton-growing region that is home to Fort Hood Military Base.

-The father was awakened by the honking of a loud horn by someone letting him know he was swaying on the interstate.
-He was so frighten that he stayed awake the rest of the night.
+The father was awakened by a loud horn honking, which alerted him that he was swaying on the interstate.
+He was so frightened that he stayed awake the rest of the night.

-There was no video games during this time and the kids had to make up things to do.
+There were no video games during this time, and the kids had to make up things to do.

-The kids would look at the tags of the cars and trucks to see what state they were from.
+The kids would look at the tags on cars and trucks to see which state they were from.

 Another fun thing was reading billboards.

-After several long hours on the road the family finally arrived at the home of the son-in-law.
+After several long hours on the road, the family finally arrived at the son-in-law's home.

-He lived in a three bedroom trailer outside of the army base.
+He lived in a three-bedroom trailer outside the army base.

 The kids could not wait to get out of the truck and stretch their legs.